-Vox Provides Development & Exploration Updates
+VOX PROVIDES DEVELOPMENT & EXPLORATION UPDATES

-TORONTO, ON / ACCESSWIRE / May 10, 2022 / Vox Royalty Corp.
-VOXVOXCF ("Vox" or the "Company"), a returns focused precious metals royalty company, is pleased to provide recent development and exploration updates from royalty operating partners Northern Star Resources Limited NST ("Northern Star"), Jangada Mines plc JAN ("Jangada"), Black Cat Syndicate Limited BC ("Black Cat"), and Gold Standard Ventures Corp.
+TORONTO, May 10, 2022 /CNW/ - Vox Royalty Corp.
+VOX VOXCF ("Vox" or the "Company"), a returns focused precious metals royalty company, is pleased to provide recent development and exploration updates from royalty operating partners Northern Star Resources Limited NST ("Northern Star"), Jangada Mines plc JAN ("Jangada"), Black Cat Syndicate Limited BC ("Black Cat"), and Gold Standard Ventures Corp.
 GSV ("Gold Standard Ventures").

 Spencer Cole, Chief Investment Officer stated: "The Vox portfolio has continued to rapidly develop through drilling, engineering and pre-stripping over the past month, with a key highlight being commencement of mining activities at the Otto Bore gold project by Northern Star.
 The robust economics of the Pitombeiras Vanadium technical report continue to support Vox management's confidence around this exciting vanadium project.
 We eagerly anticipate the outcomes of Black Cat's toll milling tender at the Bulong project, with potential to commence mining at the high grade royalty-linked Myhree deposit in late 2022.
 Based on these updates we expect multiple construction decisions in the second half of 2022 which will unlock incremental royalty revenue for 2023 and beyond."